jokester/publicaddr/README.md

 Only Linux is supported.

 The npm package contains prebuilt binaries for `linux-x64` `linux-arm64` `linux-armv7`.

-If your platform is not one of them, `SO_REUSEPORT` will not be set.
+If your platform is not listed above, `SO_REUSEPORT` will not be set.
 Feel free to create an issue if other Linux variant is required.

 I have no plan to support other OSes.
 PRs welcome.